magomimmo/modern-cljs/doc/tutorial-18.md

 # Tutorial 18 - Housekeeping

-In the [previous tutorial][1] we injected the form validators into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when she/he types in invalid values.
+In the [previous tutorial][1] we injected the form validators into the relative WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when she/he types in invalid values.
 To be respectful with the progressive enhancement strategy, we started to inject the form validators into the server-side-only code first.

 ## Introduction